 Updated: July 16, 2021

-- Fort Washington, Shady Grove and White Oak Medical Centers and Rehabilitation are allowing one healthy adult visitor for admitted patients.
+- Fort Washington, Shady Grove Medical Center and Rehabilitation are allowing one healthy visitor for admitted patients.
 Visiting hours and other policies vary by hospital as noted below.

 - No visitors are permitted for COVID-19 patients or persons under investigation for COVID-19, except as noted below.